stratworld/strat/docsSrc/markdown/index.md

 # The Strat Cloud Language

 Strat is a language to represent and deploy portable cloud systems.
-Strat takes simple functions written in languages you know like Javascript and Go and compiles them into event driven and service oriented systems running on the cloud.
-Strat is the first "infrastructure as high level code" language, and it represents an evolutionary leap over tools like Terraform, CloudFormation, and Serverless Framework.
+Strat takes simple functions written in languages you know like Javascript and Go and compiles them into event-driven and service-oriented systems running on the cloud.
+Strat is the first "infrastructure as high-level code" language, and it represents an evolutionary leap over tools like Terraform, CloudFormation, and Serverless Framework.
 Here's hello world:

 Create HelloWorld.st:
 ```st